 Tomorrow will mark 18th anniversary of 9/11 terrorist attacks.
 Today I'd like to share my memories of that day and year to remember what happened 18 years ago.

-I was 16-year-old when that shocking incident occurred.
+I was 16 years old when that shocking incident occurred.
 Back then I was living with my host family in Houston, Texas as a high school exchange student.
 I remember it was middle of my dance class which was the second class of the day.
 All of a sudden, a voice came out of a speaker in the classroom directing all the teachers to stop the classes and turn on TVs.
 As I first saw the TV screen, I didn’t know what was happening.
 I knew that something terrible was happening, but my English was still very poor and couldn’t understand the situation.
 It was barely my third week at school there.
 I asked my teachers for an explanation.
 They looked at me and rolled their eyes expressing their irritation to me for asking such a thing in that intimidating situation.
 It was apparent that they couldn’t help it and after all, it is entirely understandable considering the chaos at that moment.

 After the attack, I, my family in Japan as well as my host family were confused and scared.
 But it didn’t take long for such feelings to be settled and they didn’t affect our daily lives much.
 My host family didn’t talk about it much either.
 I suppose that they tried not to so that I won’t feel unsafe.